-Spring 2021 Meal Plan for On-Campus Students
+Fall 2021 Meal Plan for On-Campus Students

-Spring 2021 Meal Plan for Off-Campus Students
+Fall 2021 Meal Plan for Off-Campus Students

 Dining Services will be offering full meal plans to off-campus students participating in college testing protocols.
-If you are interested in the meal plan for the spring semester, please email Andy Cox, executive director of auxiliary services, at firstname.lastname@example.org.
-The cost is $4,690, which includes four swipes/meals per day.
-Your student account will be billed and One Card access will be activated.
-If you need a dietary accommodation, please reach out to Dino Giordano, executive chef, at firstname.lastname@example.org, and the Office of Disability Services at email@example.com.
+If you are interested in the meal plan for the fall semester, please email Andy Cox, executive director of auxiliary services, at firstname.lastname@example.org.
+The cost is $4,860, which includes three swipes/meals per day and $50 of Dining Dollars usable in either café.

 Dining Services is happy to work with individual students who have documented food allergies and/or medically restricted diets.
 If you know you have a food allergy, you should call the Dining Services Office (413-585-2300) as soon as possible and ask to speak to Executive Chef Dino Giordano, or email email@example.com.
 In addition to contacting Dining Services, you must register your dietary accommodations with the Office of Disability Services.

-Other Concerns or Questions
+Concerns or Questions

 You can email firstname.lastname@example.org and the dining team will read your inquiry and respond in one of two ways.
 If you are posing a specific question, you will receive a personal response; if there are common themes and all students would benefit by the answer, then we will post the answer on this page.
 We welcome your feedback and comments, so please send us your questions.